dominodatalab/domino-code-assist-docs/docs/index.md

 !!! warning "JupyterLab not yet supported"

-    Currently, the code assistant only works in the (classical) Jupyter notebook.
+    Currently, the Low Code Assistant™ only works in the (classical) Jupyter notebook.
 JupyterLab is not yet supported.